Skip to main content

 4. Send the response

-Both has the same meaning, we prefer to use the term request handler but for more other programming languages standards, we store all handlers inside the controllers directory.
+Both terms are interchangeable.
+We prefer to use request handler, but for consistency with other programming languages, we store all handlers inside the controllers directory.

 Using Handlers

-Handlers are great for simple routes that does a simple task and for decoupling the code, it makes perfect sense to use it for a login route for instance, we just need to validate the request and return the response.
+Handlers are ideal for simple routes that perform straightforward tasks.
+They are perfect for decoupling code, such as a login route where you just need to validate the request and return the response.

 Using Class Handlers